cdoublev/css/doc/parse/parser.md

 **Note:** *pre-order* and *post-order* are also named *top-down* and *bottom-up* orders because parse trees are often represented with their root node at the top and their leaves at the bottom, which makes these names coupled to the visual representation of the tree.

 How a production rule is applied depends on the traversal order.
-When following a pre-order, the left-hand side of a production is *expanded* with the symbols on its right-hand side, which are *folded* into the left-hand side when following a post-order.
+When following a pre-order, its left-hand side is *expanded* with the symbols on its right-hand side, which are *folded* into the left-hand side when following a post-order.

 An **abstract syntax tree** is the result of simplifying the parse tree in order to be semantically interpreted or compiled by another program (eg. the HTML document renderer or a CSS processing tool).